r-eifler/IPEXCO-frontend/beluga_demonstrator/README.md

 URL `http://localhost:3336` (If you have not changed any of the default settings), as API Key what you defined in the *env* file of the simple beluga docker container, as encoding `DOMAIN_DEPENDENT` and as domain the Beluga domain you just created.
+1. Add the simple Beluga planner as a service.
+As type select `EXPLAINER` as URL `http://localhost:3336` (If you have not changed any of the default settings), as API Key what you defined in the *env* file of the simple beluga docker container, as encoding `DOMAIN_DEPENDENT` and as domain the Beluga domain you just created.

-**Create a *Project* and compute the first plan**:
+**Create a Project**:

+1. Now go back to the main menu (top left corner) and select Beluga System.
 1. Now go back to the main menu (top left corner) and select Projects.
-1. Create a new project and select as domain the just created Beluga domain.
-In the next step you can upload a Beluga JSON file from the competition.
+1. Create a new project by uploading upload a Beluga JSON file from the competition.
 An example file is given in `beluga/example_data/beluga/json`.
-1. Click on the right arrow of the new created project.
-1. To test and compare different planner *start* the *Planning* feature.
-1. Create a new plan.
-You should be able to select the simple Beluga planner you registered in the beginning.
-1. If everything works you should get a plan within a few seconds for the included sample problem.
-1. The *Details* of a plan gives you for now only a list of the action names.